What is the Esperal alcohol implant?

 How to prepare for the alcohol implant procedure?

-Preparation before the procedure
+Practical tips before the procedure

-- You do not need to fast
+- Diet - no special diet is required, you do not need to fast

 Safety of the alcohol implant